Woman tells Sheku Bayoh inquiry of ‘nightmare’ experience during police search

 The KC asked whether any explanation was given as to why the house was considered a crime scene, to which Mrs Rashid replied: “No.”

-The witness said she explained to officers that she could not leave as her paralysed brother was in a wheelchair and she and her elderly mother could not move him on their own, and she also had two young children, aged two months and one-and-a-half.
+The witness said she explained to officers that she could not leave as another of her brothers, a paralysed war veteran, was in a wheelchair and she and her elderly mother could not move him on their own, and she also had two young children, aged two months and one-and-a-half.

 However she said the officers did not offer any assistance and did nothing to help.